pascaldekloe/colfer/README.md

 * Simple and straightforward in use
 * Support for: Go, Java and ECMAScript/JavaScript
 * No dependencies other than the core library
-* Both Faster and smaller than: Protocol Buffers, FlatBuffers and MessagePack
+* Both faster and smaller than: Protocol Buffers, FlatBuffers and MessagePack
 * The generated code is human-readable
 * Compiler runs on [many platforms](https://golang.org/doc/install/source#environment)
 * Configurable data limits with sane defaults (memory protection)